putsjoe/eoj/README.md

 #eoj

-A LILO stack, used for an attempt at randomness, or unpredictability.
+A FIFO stack, used for an attempt at randomness, or unpredictability.

 ## Plan